UofABioinformaticsHub/RAdelaide-July-2016/Day_1/102_DataImport.md

 ## Data Frame Objects | Factors

 - By default `R` assumes that a column of text is a categorical variable (i.e. a `factor`)
-- Can be a trap for the unwary
 - We can change this by unchecking the `stringsAsFactors` button during import

 ## What have we really done?